TobyLynas/CV/README.md

  </div>

  ## Intro
 I am a self-taught full stack engineer specialising in front end development.
 I am continually striving to write clear, effective and tidy code.
 I have experience in JavaScript, TypeScript and C#, using multiple frameworks/library's for all.
 I excel working both independently and collaboratively.
-In addition i am familiar with using databases for example PostgreSQL. examples of my  organisational and time-keeping skills are highlighted through contributing to team coding projects that involve a deadline, collaboration, and effective code.
+In addition I am familiar with using databases for example PostgreSQL.
+Examples of my  organisational and time-keeping skills are highlighted through contributing to team coding projects that involve a deadline, collaboration, and effective code.
 I have used JIRA, Figma, to lead and participate in sprint plans and to ensure projects are kept on schedule.
 This and more can be seen in my projects below.
 <br />
 <br />
-Currently i am changing career paths and looking for an entry level role or apprenticeship in web development to further my skills in a professional working environment.
+Currently I am changing career paths and looking for an entry level role or apprenticeship in web development to further my skills in a professional working environment.

  ## Projects
   | Project     | Description | Technology | Progress |